Home

 It’s no surprise that alcoholism affects digestion since your digestive system is the first stop on its way through your body.

-Alcoholism physical symptoms which affect digestion include:
+The physical symptoms of alcoholism which affect digestion include:

 • Pancreatitis